 Acre Wines formerly known as One Acre Wines has a unique and interesting story.
-Founder, David Becker grew up in the “valley” when his family moved to the Napa area in 1971.
+Founder, David Becker grew up in the “valley”, as he calls it when his family moved to Napa Valley in 1971.
 During our first visit, he spoke of few fences around, hiking over to the nearby hills, exploring ruined farmhouses and catching steelhead in the nearby creek.
 Not a bad childhood.
 His family purchased land already planted to prunes, walnuts and other stone fruits.
 For many years that is what grew on site.
-Then in much more recent years, David purchased the land from his father and acquired these fruit trees which were now somewhat sickly looking.
-At that time he had no background whatsoever in the wine industry.
-In fact he installed rain gutters on people’s homes for a living as well as provided rain gutter cost estimates.
+Then, much later, David purchased the land from his father and acquired the somewhat sickly-looking fruit trees.
+At that time, he had no background whatsoever in the wine industry.
+In fact, he installed rain gutters on people’s homes for a living as well as provided rain gutter cost estimates.

-A friend mentioned planting grapes – David has always enjoyed sweet wines and mentioned an interest in planting a particular white variety that you will never see planted in Napa.
-Fortunately his friend had 2000 surplus Cabernet Sauvignon vines from a nearby winery which had purchased too many vines for some of their vineyards.
+A friend mentioned planting grapes; David has always enjoyed sweet wines and mentioned an interest in planting a particular white variety that you will never see planted in Napa.
+Fortunately, his friend had 2000 surplus Cabernet Sauvignon vines from a nearby winery which had purchased too many vines for some of their vineyards.
 David jumped at the opportunity and planted about 50% clone 191 and 50% clone 337, both French clones that produce small berries with concentrated flavors.
 These vines literally come right up to the deck of his house and almost the entire acreage is now planted with vines.
+This site is now referred to as the Porchview Vineyard, appropriately named for the wrap around porch David had built at his house.

 Most everyone agrees that much of winemaking takes place in the vineyard and this is clearly evident with David’s unbridled passion and folksy contagious enthusiasm for his one acre of vines.
-After planting the vines he enrolled at Napa Valley College for viticulture classes.
-As David says, as the vines would age he would take the next series of viticulture classes so his knowledge would keep up with the growth of the vines!
-He knew his next door neighbor was often traveling and rarely home but he wasn’t sure of her profession.
-As luck would have it, he found out that she is a world renowned viticultural consultant and she has been able to offer invaluable advice.
-Nice.
+After planting vines, he enrolled at Napa Valley College for viticulture classes.
+As David says, as the vines would age, he would take the next series of viticulture classes so his knowledge would keep up with the growth of the vines!
+He knew his next-door neighbor was often traveling and rarely home, but he wasn’t sure of her profession.
+As luck would have it, he found out that she is a world-renowned viticultural consultant.
+He befriended her and over the years she has offered invaluable advice.

-His attention to detail in the vineyard is amazing.
+Dave’s attention to detail in the Porchview Vineyard is amazing.
 He manages every single vine himself and spends hours on training the vines, pruning, thinning, managing the cover crop and irrigation.

 Unfortunately, with the closing of Hurley’s Restaurant in 2018, this experience is no longer offered.